pinot-contrib/pinot-docs/basics/getting-started/public-cloud-examples/azure-quickstart.md

                        --name ${AKS_CLUSTER_NAME}
 ```

-To verify the connection, run:
+To verify the connection, run the following:

 ```
 kubectl get nodes
 ```

-## 6. Pinot Quickstart
+## 6. Pinot quickstart

-Follow this [Kubernetes QuickStart](../kubernetes-quickstart.md) to deploy your Pinot Demo.
+Follow this [Kubernetes quickstart](../kubernetes-quickstart.md) to deploy your Pinot demo.

 ## 7. Delete a Kubernetes Cluster